funatsufumiya/bevy_movie_player/README.md

 ## Known issues

-- Movie load FPS limitation is needed. (example code has 30fps limitation, but should use original thread in module)
+- Movie load FPS limitation is needed. (example code has 30fps limitation, but considering to use original thread in module)
 - Very slow FPS on debug build.
 Please use `--release` flag to check the performance.
 - Sound is not supported now.